Communal stair lighting maintenance

 I have been getting some inquiries mostly from coordinators who are confused on what is the best way to maintain their stair lighting. so hopefully I can give some guidance to help sort through the issues raised.

-Why did EDC give up maintaining the lights
+Why did CEC give up maintaining the lights

-Basically in this current economic climate EDC needs to save money plus the current stair lighting systems are coming to the end of their service life.
+Basically in this current economic climate the City of Edinburgh Council (CEC) needs to save money plus the current stair lighting systems are coming to the end of their service life.
 This would mean higher maintenance costs with regards to light repairs and 30-70-year-old astro clock replacements.

 Before any work can take place the residents of the communal stair need to nominate a co-ordinator who will organise quotes and liaise with the contractor.
 Yes, I know this sounds good and in reality, it is usually a resident who independently takes on the task as the lighting is beginning to fail.
 So, having a good communication system is helpful.
 Landlords and letting agents can be notorious for ignoring this type of work so a contact and a good line of communication will make your task a lot easier.
 Click here to download the AEW notification form that will assist you in assessing the layout out of the stair and the owners.